g4eml/Langstone/README.md

 # Langstone SDR Transceiver

 This is an experimental project to produce a simple VHF, UHF and Microwave SDR Transceiver operating on SSB CW and FM.

-This was inspired by the very successful Portsdown Amateur Television system created by the British Amateur Television Club.
+It was inspired by the very successful Portsdown Amateur Television system created by the British Amateur Television Club.

 This is not yet a finished project but more of a demonstration of what can be done.

 Currently only one set of hardware is supported:-